 Here at Egans Opticians we very proud offer a number of specialist eyecare services including:

-Retinal screening carried out with our Fundus Camera, allows our Optometrists to look in far greater detail at the health of your inner eye.
+Retinal screening allows our Optometrists to look in far greater detail at the health of your inner eye.

 You simply rest your chin and forehead on the frame of the screening machine whilst photographs of your inner eye (retina) are taken.
 At no point do we touch your eye, or cause any discomfort and the process only takes a few minutes.

 At the end of the examination, your Optometrist will discuss your eye health and vision with you and recommend the best options in terms of eyecare if needed.

 Keratoconus is a progressive eye disease in which the normally regular cornea thins and begins to bulge into a cone-like shape.
 This cone shape distorts light as it enters the eye on its way to the light-sensitive retina, causing blurred vision.

 Keratoconus can occur in one or both eyes and often begins during a person’s teens or early 20s.
 Some of the main causes can be eye rubbing and genetics.

 Our Optometrist Patrick Madden is the only keratoconus-experienced Optometrist in Munster.Contact lenses are used to maintain the regular shape of the cornea, contact lenses do not slow down the rate of progression of the conical cornea, however they do give good vision during that period which could not of otherwise be achieved.